the Heavy Grail

 Silencing rings If you use silencing rings with the Heavy Grail, your keycaps will sit slightly lower than normal (by the same amount as your rings are thick), unless you're using the purple sliders that have extended length to offset for silencing rings.

-Dip switches The dip switches on on the Pro 3 model are accessible through the rear cover plate, as shown below.
-To access these Pro 2 switches, you will need to remove the plate.
+Dip switches The dip switches are accessible through the rear cover plate, as shown below.